Santa Rosa Hit-And-Run Accident Lawyers

 Can I Seek Additional Compensation After Accepting A Check From The Insurance Company?

-Before accepting a settlement from insurance companies, remember that the fine print says you forfeit your right to pursue further compensation.
+Before accepting a settlement from insurance companies, remember that the fine print often says you forfeit your right to pursue further compensation.
 It’s highly possible to incur additional expenses, as you might only discover the full extent of your injuries later.
-It might also take time to determine the full impact of your injuries on your ability to perform your job and the overall quality of your life.
+It may also take time to determine the full impact of your injuries on your ability to perform your job and overall quality of life.
 Accepting an insurance settlement too soon could mean years or decades of paying for someone else’s mistake.

-Can I Recover Compensation For Future Expenses?
+Can I Pursue Compensation For Future Expenses?

 How Much Does Hiring A Hit-And-Run Accident Lawyer In Santa Rosa Cost?